The Why Behind the Action: Unveiling Internal Drivers via Agentic Attribution: Experiments

 \textbf{\textit{Case Study 1: Value Drift in Spending Recommendations.}}

 \textbf{Case Overview.} In this case, the agent acts as a \emph{Family Financial Assistant}, whose task is to analyze the user’s purchase intent and provide financial advice.
-The agent is initialized with a strong preference for extreme frugality and is expected to discourage high-cost purchases.
+The agent is initialized with a strong preference for \textit{extreme frugality and is expected to discourage high-cost purchases}.
 In an earlier round, the user reports that an expensive gaming laptop unexpectedly leads to cost savings and additional income.
 In the current round, the user asks for advice on purchasing a \$1{,}000 ergonomic chair.
 Despite its initial value setting, the agent recommends the expensive chair, exhibiting a clear shift toward endorsing high-cost investments.

-\textbf{Attribution Results.} Component-level attribution shows that the user feedback following the agent's laptop purchase advice receives the highest attribution score among all trajectory components.
+\textbf{Attribution Results.} Component-level attribution shows that the user feedback in \textbf{Step 3} receives the highest attribution score among all trajectory components.
 In this component, the user states that they did not follow the agent's earlier advice to “explore some more affordable alternatives,” but instead purchased the expensive laptop and reports the outcomes after one month of use.
 Sentence-level attribution further refines this observation.
 Within this high-impact user component, sentences describing concrete financial outcomes receive the highest attribution scores.
-For example, the top-ranked sentence is ``Also, its high performance allowed me to take on a few freelance video editing jobs, earning back \$800,'' followed by ``It seems that sometimes buying high-quality tools is actually saving and making money.''
-The agent’s subsequent response also receives a high attribution score, it explicitly retrieves this experience during the memory retrieval stage and re-evaluates its value judgment based on the reported laptop outcomes.
+For example, the top-ranked sentence is \textit{``...high performance helped me earn \$800...''} followed by \textit{``...sometimes buying high-quality tools is actually saving and making money.''} The agent’s subsequent response also receives a high attribution score, it explicitly retrieves this experience during the memory retrieval stage and re-evaluates its value judgment based on the reported laptop outcomes.

-\paragraph{Discussion.} The attribution results indicate that the agent’s recommendation is primarily driven by a single prior success case, which is reused as a strong decision signal in a different context.
+\textbf{Discussion.} The attribution results indicate that the agent’s recommendation is primarily driven by a single prior success case, which is reused as a strong decision signal in a different context.
 Although the laptop purchase led to positive financial outcomes, the agent applies this experience broadly without adequately distinguishing between the two scenarios.
 This pattern suggests a possible risk of overgeneralization in memory-driven decision making, where context-specific outcomes may exert disproportionate influence on future value judgments.